maximilianh/pubMunch/README.txt

 http://text.soe.ucsc.edu

 Most start with the prefix "pub", the category and then the concrete publisher.
-The categories are:
+The tool categories are:

+- pubGetX = download files from publisher X (medline, pmc, elsevier)
+- pubConvX = convert downloaded files to a pub format (tab-separated table with fields defined in lib/pubStore.py)
+- pubLoadX = load pub format data into a database system (mysql or sqlite)

+More general tools are:

 - pubPrepX = prepare directory structures.
 These are used to download taxon names, import gene models from websites like NCBI or UCSC.
-- pubGetX = download files from publisher X (medline, pmc, elsevier)
-- pubConvX = convert downloaded files to a pub format (tab-separated table ,fields defined in lib/pubStore.py)

-More general tools are:

 - pubRunAnnot = run an annotator from the scripts directory on text data in pub format
 - pubRunMapReduce = run a map/reduce style job from "scripts" onto fulltext.